alexcpn/alexcpn.github.io/html/NN/ml/4_backpropogation.md

 $$
 http://neuralnetworksanddeeplearning.com/chap2.html

-So bacically neural network is a chain of activations, one feeding into another.
+So basically neural network is a chain of activations, one feeding into another.

-Let the explected output be $y$ for a training example $x$.
+Let the expected output be $y$ for a training example $x$.
 Notice that we train with a lot of examples.
 But we are talking here now about only one example in the training set.

 The calculated output for a network with $l$ layer is $a^l$.